-For a workplace to be temporary at the start of your contract, your contract need to be less than 24 months and you need to be planning to work in a series of contracts.
+For a workplace to be temporary at the start of your contract, your contract needs to be less than 24 months and you need to be planning to work in a series of contracts.
 A workplace is no longer considered temporary if any of the following apply:

 - You have worked at the same place continuously for over 24 months and have spent more than 40% of your time there;

 - You are aware that your contract will last more than 24 months.
-This applies whether you know from the outset or become aware at a later date because of changing circumstances (so if you have a 6 month contract which is extended by 12 months, this is a temporary work place.
+This applies whether you know from the outset or become aware at a later date because of changing circumstances (so if you have a 6-month contract which is extended by 12 months, this is a temporary workplace.
 If it is then extended for another 12 months it stops being temporary when it is extended – not at the 24 month point);

 - You intend working there for more than 24 months;

-- You make the decision to stop contracting – at this point the workplace is no longer temporary.
+- You make the decision to stop contracting – at this point, the workplace is no longer temporary.

 Once the 24 month rule has been triggered, your workplace is no longer considered temporary for tax purposes and you will not be able to claim travel expenses between your home and workplace while you remain working there.
-Note that travel in between various sites is not affected.
+Note that travel between various sites is not affected.